03.30.21 | Communications

 What comprises the Peninsula-Delaware Conference?

 The Peninsula-Delaware Conference of The United Methodist Church has 416 churches, with approximately 81,100 members, in Delaware and the Eastern Shore of Maryland.
 Its office is in Dover, Delaware.
-Its current episcopal leader is Bishop Peggy Johnson, who also leads the Eastern Pennsylvania Conference, and was elected bishop out of the Baltimore-Washington Conference.
-She announced on Feb.
-13 that she will be retiring at the end of the next Northeastern Jurisdictional Conference, tentatively scheduled to meet in a special session in July 2021.
-The Peninsula-Delaware Conference’s vision statement is “Connected Christians offering the Hope of Jesus Christ in today’s world.”
+Peninsula-Delaware Conference’s vision statement is “Connected Christians offering the Hope of Jesus Christ in today’s world.”
 Learn more on its website at http://www.pen-del.org.

 What comprises the Baltimore-Washington Conference?

 The Baltimore-Washington Conference of The United Methodist Church has 615 churches with approximately 150,000 members in Washington, D.C., parts of Maryland, the eastern panhandle of West Virginia, and Bermuda.
-Bishop LaTrelle Easterling is the episcopal leader.
-She was elected a bishop in July 2016 and began serving the BWC on Sept.
+Bishop LaTrelle Easterling was elected as a bishop in July 2016 and began serving the BWC on Sept.
 1, 2016.
 Its mission statement is “Inspiring and equipping local faith communities to develop disciples of Jesus Christ for the transformation of the world.”
 Learn more on its website at www.bwcumc.org.

-In a letter on March 29, the bishop unveiled the following configuration for coverage:
+In a letter on March 29, the College of Bishops unveiled the following configuration for coverage:

 - Episcopal Areas: West Virginia Area (West Virginia Conference), Pittsburgh Area (Western Pennsylvania Conference). and Harrisburg Area (Susquehanna Conference) – Bishop Cynthia Moore-Koikoi and Bishop Sandra Steiner Ball.